Abarim Publications' online Biblical Hebrew Dictionary

 These five forms are morphologically related and after some close scrutiny appear to be related in meaning as well:

 The verb טלל (talal I) is not used in the Bible but in cognate languages it means to moisten or fall gently (of rain or dew).
-The derivative טל (tal), meaning dew, occurs much more frequently in Scriptures (Deuteronomy 33:28, Song 5:2, Isaiah 18:4).
+The derivative טל (tal), meaning dew, occurs much more frequently in Scriptures (Deuteronomy 33:28, Song of Solomon 5:2, Isaiah 18:4).

 The second root טלל (talal II) does occur as verb in the Bible, and it means to cover over or roof.
 This verb occurs only in Genesis 19:8 and Nehemiah 3:15, which suggests that this verb describes a particular kind of roofing, perhaps in idea akin to the English verb to overcast.